Careers, Information and Guidance

 The Premium Partners are local businesses, employers and organisations who have made a formal link with the school, to provide face-to-face support for our students.
 Set up in 2011, this scheme is growing rapidly and each year we are seeing more partners in school providing direct support to students, both within curriculum subjects and in providing advice and guidance.

-For more information, please contact Ms Tess Wilkinson or Mrs Sarah MacIsaac.
+For more information, please contact Mrs Sarah MacIsaac.

 4. Business Forums and Networking Breakfasts'